fred1608/KSPython/README.md

 from KSPython.RocketFuelTankParts import FLT400, FLT800
 from KSPython.LiquidEngineParts import LVT45, LVT30
 ```
-We use the library has 3 basic elements, parts, stages and rockets.
+The library has 3 basic elements, parts, stages and rockets.
 Parts are usually imported and added to an stage, a stage is then added to the rocket.

 ```python
 rocket = ksp.Rocket('Basic Rocket Example')